jana-pic Janardhan Rao ( Jana ) Doppa

 My general research interests are in the broad field of artificial intelligence (AI), where I mainly focus on sub-fields of machine learning, and data-driven science and engineering.
 Current focus of my work is:

-I did my PhD with the Artificial Intelligence group at Oregon State University, where I was wisely advised by Prof. Prasad Tadepalli and Prof. Alan Fern .
+I did my PhD with the Artificial Intelligence group at Oregon State University, where I was advised by Prof. Prasad Tadepalli and Prof. Alan Fern .
 I'm fortunate to work with the inimitable Prof. Alan Fern and I enjoy working with him a lot!

 Note for Prospective Students: I'm always looking for strong, self-motivated, and ambitious PhD students.
 You can find more details here.